 11.2.
-For any print advert, pricing information does not need to be displayed for services which are free or which are billed at standard rates, provided that the mobile network operator does not prescribe any specific advice of charge requirements.
-For all other services, pricing information for the service must be clearly and prominently displayed adjacent to the call-to-action.
+For any print advert, pricing information must be displayed for premium-rated services or when a mobile network operator prescribes specific advice of charge requirements.
+For these services, pricing information for the service must be clearly and prominently displayed adjacent to the call-to-action.